joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 Arguably the main hurdle for solo play is coming up with a world in which you, the player, can be surprised by what is found and what must be done.
 There are two primary methods for overcoming this:

-1. Invite a narrator (or another player) who would have knowledge of the setting you do not (see "West Marches" addition).
+1. Invite a narrator (or another player) who would have knowledge of the setting you do not (see Fourth Earth RAW: Additions, "West Marches" section).
-2. Randomize the creation of the setting and adventures; usually done with cards, dice, or a combination.
+2. Randomize the creation of the setting and adventures, or, use random generation to inspire calculated creation; usually done with cards, dice, or a combination.

 As of this writing, Fourth Earth SA does not implement a possible solution.

 **Required equipment:**

+1. See Fourth Earth RAW introduction.
-1. A way to track ranks in skills and tools; 4 points per rank.
+2. A way to track ranks in skills and tools; 4 points per rank.

-Another major hurdle is altering outcomes (sometimes referred to as fudging the dice) or otherwise ignoring the rules to minimize negative outcomes while maximizing positive outcomes, or vice versa (or possibly for narrative purposes).
-This can make the game feel less worth playing; unearned victories.
-This is also one reason narrators can be helpful.
-Narrators may still alter outcomes and bend rules but you may not be aware it’s happening.
+Another major hurdle is altering outcomes to favor positive or negative outcomes (sometimes referred to as “fudging the dice”) or otherwise ignoring the rules.
+This can make the game feel less worth playing; unearned victories and random defeats.
+This is also one reason narrators are helpful.
+Narrators may alter outcomes and bend rules but you may not be aware it’s happening.

 ## Setting